progit/progit/de/07-customizing-git/01-chapter7.markdown

 <!--You’ve covered most of the major ways that you can customize your Git client and server to best fit your workflow and projects.
 You’ve learned about all sorts of configuration settings, file-based attributes, and event hooks, and you’ve built an example policy-enforcing server.
 You should now be able to make Git fit nearly any workflow you can dream up.-->

 In diesem Kapitel hast Du die wichtigsten Möglichkeiten kennengelernt, wie Du Deinen Git Client und Git Server an Deine gewohnte Arbeitsweise und Projekte anpassen kannst.
 Wir haben eine große Auswahl an Konfigurationsparametern, dateibasierten Attributen und Hooks vorgestellt.
 Außerdem haben wir einen Server eingerichtet, der dafür sorgt, dass Deine vorgegebenen Richtlinien eingehalten werden.
-Du solltest jetzt in der Lage sein, Git an nahezu jeden Workflow anzupassen, den Du dir vorstellen kannst.
+Du solltest jetzt in der Lage sein, Git an nahezu jeden Workflow anzupassen, den Du Dir vorstellen kannst.